 Previously I worked for four years in various roles in Tanzania, Israel, Egypt, Holland, Spain, India and Thailand.
 Some of the situations and people I met in this period inspired my interest in the world and informed decisions that I would make later in my life.
-I completed a degree in Geography and Psychology (specialising in social constructions of health, epidemiology and development) before going on to study an MSc in Health Promotion, Research and Policy Change.
+I completed a degree in Geography and Psychology (specialising in social constructions of health, epidemiology and development) before going on to study an MSc in Health Promotion, Research and Policy Change and an MRes in Health and Well-being (focusing on interdisiplinary research and complexity science).
 Person or patient-centred support has been my focus and is at the centre of my working practice.
 My experience falls into the following categories:

 Working with potentially vulnerable client groups and patients within health and legal systems

 I have worked with high-risk domestic abuse victims in healthcare settings (Emergency Departments and General Practice).
 The role involved risk-assessing, safety planning, multi-agency working and using the MARAC and the criminal and civil law systems to ensure that the victim received the highest levels of support possible.
 I have specialised in working with clients who came into contact with services unexpectedly and often were in pre-contemplative mindsets towards the service provision.
 The clients were often experiencing high levels of sustained trauma.
 I have also worked with people with problematic drug and alcohol use, sex workers, young people, diverse communities and pre-diabetic patients in preventative healthcare.